 As previously stated, hot asphalt will begin cooling as soon as it’s deposited into the dump truck.
 As such, you, as the operator, must do all you can to keep it warm and mailable for a smooth delivery.
 One way to do this is by covering the top of the dump truck bed with a tarp or specially-designed cover.
-Not only will this help retain the internal temperature for longer by retaining the asphalt’s heat, but it’ll prevent debris from spilling out while in transit, allowing you to transport your hot asphalt safely.
+This not only will this help retain the internal temperature for longer by retaining the asphalt’s heat, but it’ll prevent debris from spilling out while in transit, allowing you to transport your hot asphalt safely.

 Drive Efficiently, Yet Carefully

 Most importantly, make sure you’re driving as quickly as you can while also staying careful.
 Though delivering hot asphalt comes with a few time constraints, you should, by no means, adopt reckless driving practices just to get to your destination quicker.
 Speeding or sudden turns greatly increase the chances of tipping your truck.
 So, it’s vital you’re driving defensively and obeying traffic laws when transporting your hot asphalt safely.

 At Linings Inc., we understand the importance of transporting materials efficiently and safely.
 This is why we seek to provide each of our customers with only the best dump truck liners to protect their equipment.
 These products act as an extra layer of protection for your dump truck—preventing damage and even making it easier to deliver certain loads.
 For more information on how you can ensure your load of hot asphalt gets delivered safely, get in touch with us today.